aymazon/functools-ex/README.md

 # functools-ex

 ## Instruction
-It depends on fn/toolz/pyrsistent, and provide faster implementation, especially on PyPy.
+It depends on fn/toolz/pyrsistent, and provides faster implementation, especially on PyPy.

 It is probably the fastest open-resource functional base functions on PyPy.